SheenaShahangian/CS601_HW2_Shahangian/README.md

 * I have used a variety of selectors, including class selectors, element/type selectors, id selectors, and descendant selectors.
 As much as possible, I have aimed to focus on element/type and class selectors to ensure greater reusability on the code.

+* I have intentionally chosen colors that are easily legible on various colors and surfaces on the website, so that nothing is difficult to read.

 * I have included more than one property:value pair on nearly every selector I've used to make sure I fine-tuned my design.
+Furthermore, I have styled the page in such a way that this new version looks nothing like the HTML version of the website yesterday.
+Specifically, all fonts are changed, colors are added, layout is modified, the pages are responsive, padding is modified, margins are modified, line height and letter pacings are modified, etc. I won't make a comprehensive list here, as it'd be quite long, but these are some of the changes have been made.

-* I have organized my css document with thorough comments to ensure the design choices are clear and easy to find (which will make this website easier to modify in the future).
+* I have organized my css document with in-depth comments to ensure the design choices are clear and easy to find (which will make this website easier to modify in the future, when needed).
 I have also used comments to break up my stylesheet into sections that make it more digestible.
 This will make it easier to modify the css in the future.

 * Per the professor's recommendations, I have placed all media queries at the bottom of the stylesheet for easy identification.